-This year, an estimated 8,500 people (4,790 men and 3,710 women) in the United States will be diagnosed with Hodgkin lymphoma.
+This year, an estimated 8,260 people (4,650 men and 3,610 women) in the United States will be diagnosed with Hodgkin lymphoma.

-It is estimated that 1,120 deaths (640 men and 480 women) from this disease will occur this year.
+It is estimated that 1,070 deaths (630 men and 440 women) from this disease will occur this year.
 The survival rate has been going up the past 40 years thanks to treatment improvements.

 Hodgkin lymphoma affects both children and adults.
-It is most common in 2 age groups: ages 15 to 40 (particularly young adults in their 20s) and after age 55.
+It is most common in 2 age-groups: ages 15 to 40 (particularly young adults in their 20s) and after age 55.

-The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+The 1-year survival rate tells you what percent of people live at least 1 year after the cancer is found.
 Percent means how many out of 100.
-The 5-year survival rate for people with Hodgkin lymphoma is 92%.
+The 1-year survival rate for all people with Hodgkin lymphoma is 92%.

-Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2017, and the ACS website.